French philosophy: Blanqui

-Auguste Comte
+Saint-Simon and the book by Philippe Buonarroti (1761–1837) History of Babeuf’s Conspiracy of Equals (1828) influenced socialist philosopher Louis-Auguste Blanqui (1805–1881), the founder of Blanquism.
+Blanquism believes socialist revolution should involve a coup d'etat by a relatively small group of highly organised and secretive conspirators.
+Blanqui participated in the 1830 Revolution, and was a leading voice in the radical clubs of the 1848 Revolution.
+Blanqui spent 33 years of his life in prison, earning him the nickname "The Prisoner".

+Proudhon

+Fourier was an influence on anarchist Pierre Joseph Proudhon (1809–1865).
+Proudhonism supports mutualism, a kind of market socialism.
+Proudhon published The Philosophy of Poverty (1846), prompting a book-length critique from Karl Marx entitled The Poverty of Philosophy (1847), starting a rift which resulted in the split between anarchism and Marxism at the First International (1864).
+It continued with the followers of Russian collectivist anarchist Mikhail Bakunin and lasts to this day.

+Positivism

 Auguste Comte was the founder of sociology and positivism.

-Auguste Comte (1798–1857) was a philosopher born in Montpellier.
-He was the founder of the discipline of sociology and the doctrine of positivism, and may be regarded as the first philosopher of science in the modern sense of the term.
+Auguste Comte (1798–1857) was the founder of sociology, the philosophy of positivism, and may be regarded as the first modern philosopher of science.
+Comte also had considerable influence outside of France, impacting the work of Karl Marx and John Stuart Mill.

-Strongly influenced by the Utopian socialist, Henri de Saint-Simon, Comte developed the positive philosophy in an attempt to remedy the social malaise of the French Revolution, calling for a new social paradigm based on the sciences.
-Comte offered an account of social evolution, proposing that society undergoes three phases in its quest for the truth according to a general 'law of three stages'.
-Comte's stages were (1) the theological, (2) the metaphysical, and (3) the positive.
+Influenced by Fourier and Saint-Simon, Comte developed positivism to remedy the aftermath of the French Revolution, calling for a new social project based on the sciences.
+Comte proposed a theory of social evolution, with society undergoing three phases in its quest for the truth according to a general 'law of three stages': (1) the theological, (2) the metaphysical, and (3) the positive.

-Comte attempted to introduce a cohesive "religion of humanity" which, though largely unsuccessful, was influential in the development of various Secular Humanist organizations in the 19th century.
-He also created and defined the term "altruism".
+While originally a follower of Saint-Simon, Comte was not a Christian.
+He attempted to introduce a "religion of humanity" which, though largely unsuccessful, was influential for various Secular Humanist organizations in the 19th century.
+Comte coined the term "altruism".

-Comte was of considerable influence in 19th century thought, impacting the work of thinkers such as Karl Marx and John Stuart Mill.